tomshafer/dotfiles/readme.md

   - What typically should be installed for these to be available?
 - Figure out the minimal gitconfig that can be applied to all systems that I interact with
+- Look at GPG Agent Forwarding for SSH